-Christina is the Food & Drink editor at Time Out.
+Christina is a former Food & Drink editor at Time Out.
 She can out-eat and out-drink you.
 Seriously, don't even try her—you're gonna lose.
 Follow her on Twitter at @christinalizzo.

 The best things to do in the Hamptons

 FYI: There are more things to do in the Hamptons than just getting a tan.
 Yes, that argument can be said for any of the beaches near NYC, but you wouldn’t just go to the Hamptons for a quick trip.
 Make no mistake, people do.
 But, in our opinion, the Hamptons is truly meant to be a destination at which you can kill time trying great restaurants, drinking frozen cocktails at outdoor bars, visitng wineries and lounging on beautiful sandy shores.
 Take a break from Gotham’s rooftop bars for these awesome things to do in the Hamptons.
 RECOMMENDED: Full guide to the best things to do on Long IslandRECOMMENDED: The best Hampton Airbnbs

 Get your fill with all you can eat sushi in NYC